BAICHEN123/node/README.en.md

 ## Repository for "esp8266" End Code of an IoT Project

 Thanks Chat-GPT for the translation.

+### New Content
+1. Support for OTA (Over-the-Air updates) has been added.
+After compiling, copy the generated bin file to the corresponding location under MyConfig.OTA_DIR_NAME directory.
+The files will be classified based on the compilation date and character information contained in the bin file.
+Update decisions for corresponding nodes will be made based on the OTA_SERVER_FIND_TAG information sent by the nodes.
+Firmware of approximately 344400 bytes is transmitted and written in approximately 6109ms, much faster than burning programs via serial port.
+~~After I finish implementing the node logging feature, I will attempt to debug the program using OTA.
+After all, breakpoints debugging is not feasible, and OTA burning is faster.~~

 ### Other Ends
 #### Gitee
 [app](https://gitee.com/he_chen_chuan/Mytabs)